elpidaguy/react-native-demoApp/README.md

 # react-native-demoApp
 Demo app build on React Native.
-Containing basic UI component boilerplate and fetch POST call.
+Containing basic UI component boilerplate and fetch API call.

 ## How To RUN: